 Note: The SLP graduate program begins Summer Semester (June).
 Application Deadline: February 1st.

 Students pursuing a master's degree in speech-language pathology or audiology must have a bachelor's degree in communicative disorders or the equivalent undergraduate prerequisite courses, either from USU or another ASHA-accredited program.
+The Outreach Master's Degree Program in Speech-Language Pathology is available only to Utah residents.

 - A bachelor's degree in communicative disorders (Students already having a bachelor's degree in another area must either complete a second bachelor's degree in Communicative Disorders or take the undergraduate Communicative Disorders courses as post-bachelor's courses.)

 - GRE scores: Verbal and Quantitative Score in the 40th percentile.
+(USU Graduate School Requirement)

 - Additional factors, including: attitude, work ethic, clinical and scholarly achievements, professional leadership aptitude, and personal integrity.
-Top ranking students may be asked to interview with the admissions committee.

 All applications are processed through the School of Graduate Studies at Utah State University before they are passed on to us; therefore, it is through them that you must apply.
 To apply go to http://www.usu.edu/graduateschool/apply/